Benedito de Lira: Ambulances mafia

 Benedito de Lira was one of the involved in the scandal of overpriced ambulances, also known as "leeches".

 Corruption in Petrobras

-Benedito de Lira, and his son Arthur Lira, are investigated by the Federal Police in the scheme of corruption in the state oil company Petrobras.
-The Police found evidences of passive corruption after the conclusion of iopen inquiries to investigate the participation of Benedito and Arthur Lira.
-According to the report, Arthur and Benedito "benefited with the receivement of undue periodic amounts, from the payment of bribes by companies which had contracts with Petrobras, due to the control of the Progressive Party of the Directory of Supplies, office held by Paulo Roberto Costa, in exchange for votes in projects of interest of the federal government".
+Benedito de Lira, along with his son Arthur Lira, was investigated by the Federal Police in the scheme of corruption in the state oil company Petrobras.
+The Police found evidences of passive corruption after the conclusion of open inquiries to investigate the participation of Benedito and Arthur Lira.
+According to the report, Arthur and Benedito "benefited with the receiving of undue periodic amounts, from the payment of bribes by companies which had contracts with Petrobras, due to the control of the Progressive Party of the Directory of Supplies, office held by Paulo Roberto Costa, in exchange for votes in projects of interest of the federal government".